crazymonkyyy/d_opoverloads/README.md

 note opBinaryRight exists.
 Which is helpful for dealing with types you dont control but a headache that should be avoided if possible.

+See trianry for an example of implimenting several operators over several types.

 ## foo < bar

 The two comparision functions are opEquals and opCmp; opCmp should return an int thats -1,0, or 1. (no there isn't much flexablity there)